Rs. 40,000 - Rs. 55 lakh

 What is Wind Energy

-Wind energy is a renewable source of power generated by harnessing the natural movement of air in the atmosphere.
-As wind flows across the earth surface due to temperature differences and air pressure changes, it carries kinetic energy.
-This energy can be captured and converted into electricity using wind turbines.
-Wind energy is considered clean because it does not produce harmful emissions during operation.
-It plays a significant role in reducing dependence on fossil fuels and lowering carbon emissions.
-Many countries are investing in wind power projects to support sustainable development and long term energy security.
+Wind energy meaning refers to a renewable source of power generated by using the natural movement of air in the atmosphere.
+Wind is created due to differences in temperature and air pressure, carrying kinetic energy that can be converted into electricity through wind turbines.
+The wind energy meaning also highlights its role as a clean energy source, as it does not produce harmful emissions during power generation.
+It helps reduce dependence on fossil fuels and supports lower carbon emissions.
+Many countries are adopting wind energy to promote sustainable development and long-term energy security.

 Wind energy refers to the process of converting the kinetic energy of moving air into usable electrical power.
 It is one of the fastest-growing renewable energy sources worldwide.
 Wind farms, which consist of multiple turbines installed in open areas or offshore locations, generate electricity for residential, commercial, and industrial use.
 Since wind is naturally replenished, it offers a sustainable alternative to coal and oil-based power generation.
 Governments promote wind energy through policy support and infrastructure investment to reduce environmental impact and ensure cleaner energy production for future generations.